eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-10-23_dependabot-managed-testcontainers/README.md

 - Dependabot can manage container image versions by monitoring Dockerfiles.
 There is a workaround to use a dummy Dockerfile that just contains a FROM clause with the image name and tag.
 Updates are then proposed by dependabot.
+  We apply this workaround.
 - The creation of the test containers makes use of the Dockerfile by reading in the image tag from the file and instantiate the container based on the read image tag.
-- A general test fixture component is introduced that is used within the integration and e2e tests to manage the *Postgres* image as well as the *BDRS* image centrally.
-The usage is then depending on this central provisioning.
+- A general test fixture component is introduced that is used within the integration and e2e tests to manage the *Postgres* image as well as the *BDRS* image with a central mechanism.
+The postgres image version is managed centrally as it is used in many places, the bdrs image is handled locally in the component that uses the image.
-- The new test fixtures will be placed in the core-utils component and then used in integration tests as well as e2e tests.
+- The new test fixtures component will be placed to the existing test fixtures in the 'edc-tests/e2e-fixtures' module.
+  Although this is actually dedicated to e2e tests, the fixtures are also used within the integration tests as well, so no new dependency concept is added and it keeps test fixture functionality together.